Sourabh-Kumar04/Cpp/C++/Linked List/concept.md

 - Auxiliary Complexity: 0(n)

-### Advantage  of Linked List
-- **Dynamic Size:** Linked lists can grow or shrink dynamically, as memory allocation is done at runtime.
-- **Insertion and Deletion:** Adding or removing elements from a linked list is efficient, especially for large lists.
-- **Flexibility:** Linked lists can be easily reorganized and modified without requiring a contiguous block of memory.

-### Disadvantages of Linked Lists
-- **Random Access:** Unlike arrays, linked lists do not allow direct access to elements by index. - - -Traversal is required to reach a specific node.
-- **Extra Memory:** Linked lists require additional memory for storing the pointers, compared to arrays.

 ## Operation n Single Linked List
 ### Insertion
 #### 1. **Insert a node at the start/beginning/front of a Linked List**